bradenfarris/White-Paper.md/Whitepaper1.md

 ## Scientific Description of the River Otter

 The North American River Otter (*Lontra canadensis*) is in the weasel family (Mustelidae) which is in the order Carnivora according to the **Missouri Department of Conservation Otter fact page**.
 The river otter has webbed feet, long tapered tails, thick oily fur, layers of warmth producing fat, long wiskers for sensory purposes, and a keen sense of smell.
 They are powerful swimmers and can be submerged underwater for over three minutes.
+Otters are carnivores and feed upon crustaceans, fish, and small mammals.

+## Ecological Explanation of the River Otter's Abundance

+The river otter's abundance can be determined by several spatial factors.
+According to a scientific study done by **The American Midland Naturalist titled, "Scale-dependent Factors Affecting North American River Otter Distribution in the Midwest"**, an otter's population can be attributed to water quality, fish abundance, riparian cover, and seasonal predator abundance.
+There is conclusive scientific research that points out that healthy river otter populations may depend on these scale-dependent factors.
+It became conclusive by the end of the study done by The American Midland Naturalist that otters prefer wooded riparian zones three out of four times compared to grass or cropland landscape.
+Lake Taneycomo is a heavily forested riparian zone, so it makes sense why there is such a heavy population.
+Another interesting find is that otters will be present in an environment, if the environement sustains a beaver population.
+It was proven by my group's trail camera survey that both beavers and otters are present on the College of the Ozarks campus on Taneycomo.
+Taneycomo also sustains a very healthy trout population, which is why the otters stay on the lake year round.
+The seasonal predator abundance that was observed by the trail camera suggest there are atleast two bobcats where the otters are spotted on the shores of Taneycomo, but there is no evidence of the bobcats having a predatory influence on the otters.
+With unlimited fish, good quality forested cover, clean water, and limited predatory factors, it makes perfect ecological sense why the river otter has made Lake Taneycomo and the surrounding area a permanent home.

 ## Conservation History